 A Fundraiser for the Friends of the Columbia Greenway Rail Trail Inc.

 We're back for 2021 with minor changes.
-Lower entry fee but Same great routes, same great rest stops, same great post-ride gathering with entertainment.
-The only thing missing will be the post-ride buffet but food trucks will be present.
+Lower entry fee but Same great routes, same great rest stops, great post-ride gathering with entertainment.
+The only thing missing will be the post-ride buffet but food trucks will be present for food purchase.

 October 10, 2021